elubar/elubar.github.io/README.md

 ### About Me

-Welcome.
 I am a 3rd year graduate student in astronomy at the University of Texas at Austin where I work on instrumentation and stellar/planetary science.
 I was previously a Research Tech at Penn State University working on the [NEID](https://neid.psu.edu/) and [HPF](https://hpf.psu.edu/what-is-hpf/) spectrographs.

 ### Current Instrumentation Projects
 - Ongoing development and fabrication of in-house fabricated silicon immersion gratings and grisms